JonLavi/COFFEE/README.md

 ### Installing

-Once you have all the prerequesits installed:
+Once you have all the prerequisites installed:

 Create and seed a database